-79. Between May and June 1999, certain KLA members, including Sabit GECI, detained at least 20 persons for varying periods of time and without due process of
+79. Between May and June 1999, certain KLA members, including Sabit GECI, detained at least 20 persons for varying periods of time and without due process of law at the site of a former metal factory in Kukës, Kukës District, Albania.
+Detainees' travel documents and belongings were confiscated.
+They were handcuffed, tied, and held under armed guard in locked rooms with barred windows.
+Some detainees at Kukës were transferred from or to other detention sites, [REDACTED].

-80. From on or about 1999, certain KLA members detained at least three persons without due process of law at a KLA headquarters in Malishevë/Mališevo.
-On or about 1999, certain KLA members detainees in close to the .
-At least seven persons were detained in without due process of law until on about 1999.
+80. From on or about [REDACTED] 1999, certain KLA members detained at least three persons without due process of law at a KLA headquarters in [REDACTED], Malishevë/Mališevo.
+On or about [REDACTED] 1999, certain KLA members [REDACTED] detainees [REDACTED] in [REDACTED], close to the [REDACTED].
+At least seven persons were detained in [REDACTED] without due process of law until on about [REDACTED] 1999.

-81. On or about 1999, certain KLA membe ers detained at least without due process of of law at a house in , Drenas (Gllogoc)/Glogovac. to a KLA headquarters in a house in , Drenas (Gllogoc)/Gl ogovac and a location in , Dren as (Gllogoc)/Glogovac, where e detained without due process of law until abou t 1999. tied and guarded.
+81. On or about [REDACTED] 1999, certain KLA members detained at least [REDACTED] without due process of law at a house in [REDACTED], Drenas (Gllogoc)/Glogovac.
+[REDACTED] to a KLA headquarters in a house in [REDACTED], Drenas (Gllogoc)/Glogovac and a location in [REDACTED], Drenas (Gllogoc)/Glogovac, where [REDACTED] detained without due process of law until about [REDACTED] 1999.
+[REDACTED] tied and guarded.

-82. Between about 1999, certain KLA members detained at least three persons without due process of law at locations in or around , Prishtinë/Priština.
+82. Between about [REDACTED] 1999, certain KLA members detained at least three persons without due process of law at locations in or around [REDACTED], Prishtinë/Priština.
 At least two of these detainees were also detained at other locations.
 The detainees were held under armed guard and tied.

-83. Between about 1999 and 1999, certain KLA members detained at least nine persons for varying periods of time and without due process of law at a house in 1999, Viti/Vitina.
+83. Between about [REDACTED] 1999 and [REDACTED] 1999, certain KLA members detained at least nine persons for varying periods of time and without due process of law at a house in [REDACTED], Viti/Vitina.
 The detainees, some with their heads covered, were guarded and tied.